-To calculate gross revenue in a given period, say, a month: add up the sales revenue generated in that month to cash inflows from other company operations, such as royalties and investments.
+To calculate gross revenue in a given period, add up the sales revenue generated in a month with the cash inflows from other company operations, such as royalties and investments.

-Product sales revenue is the product of the average price of goods sold and the number of products sold.
+Product sales revenue is the amount of the average price of goods sold and the number of products sold.

 Product revenue =No. of units sold x average price

-For service companies, service sales revenue is the value of service contracts.
-I.e.:
+For service companies, service sales revenue refers to the value of service contracts.

 Service revenue=No. of customers x average price of service

 You can expand the gross revenue formula to include additional details.
 For instance, you can model the revenue forecast to capture individual product lines or sales channels.

 Overall, calculating the gross revenue follows these basic steps.

 1: Define the period for revenue calculation